 If only our lives were more predictable and certain, we’d feel a greater sense of security and safety.
 Yet, much of what happens to us is beyond our ability to control.
+This is because everything is constantly changing.
+Impermanence is a universal law, and uncertainty is one of its corollaries.
 No one is immune from life’s uncertainty—the rich, the poor, the healthy, the sick.
 But for the chronically ill—which includes those who suffer from chronic pain—it can feel as if uncertainty permeates everything we do.

 Here are six ways in which uncertainty is a particular source of stress for the chronically ill: